 - Additional and ongoing caring responsibilities resulting from the COVID pandemic that affect the student’s ability to adapt their research project.

 - Specific, extraordinary and unavoidable disruptions that cannot be mitigated against by even significant changes to the research project, beyond disruptions due to University closures (March – July 2020), ongoing reduced capacity of workspaces, travel disruptions or remote working.

-Should a student submit a request more than twelve months in advance of their current funding end date, only in the most excpetional circumstsances will the panel consider it, otherwise the student will be asked to reapply at a later date.
+Should a student submit a request more than 12 months in advance of their current funding end date, only in the most exceptional circumstances will the panel consider it, otherwise the student will be asked to defer and reapply at a later date.

 Externally Funded Students

-Doctoral students who are fully funded by an external sponsor other than UKRI or the Wolfson Foundation should refer any request for an extension to their funder via their CDT, DTP or academic department.
+Doctoral students who are fully funded by an external sponsor other than UKRI or the Wolfson Foundation should refer any request for an extension to their funder via their academic department.
 Extensions must cover the costs of stipend at the same proportion as the overall studentship.

 Doctoral students whose stipends are part-funded by UKRI or Warwick and an external partner must request additional support from their external partner through their CDT/DTP or department.
 Where an external partner is unable to provide financial support for the extension granted, Warwick will provide additional stipendiary support to the standard minimum UKRI rate only.